kewisch/gdata-provider/README.md

 config editor (`Options > Advanced > General > Config Editor`) and check the logs in the error console (`Tools > Error Console`) for what is happening when your error occurs.

+Please check the [FAQ](https://github.com/kewisch/gdata-provider/wiki/FAQ) to see if your question may already be answered.
 If you have a support question, please visit [the support forum](https://groups.google.com/forum/#!forum/provider-for-google-calendar).

 If you would like to file a development issue, please use the Github issue tracker.